 - One episode (Marsha, Queen of Diamonds) had seven cops named O'Hara, Douglas, O'Malley, O'Toole, O'Leary, O'Reilly, and Goldberg.

-- Blue Bloods: The Reagan family is of Irish descent (the new mayor even calls Frank a "white Irish cop" in the Season 2 premiere), but the trope is averted quite handily.
+- Blue Bloods: The Reagan family is of Irish descent (with new Mayor Carter Poole even calling Frank a "white Irish cop" in the Season 2 premiere), but the trope is averted quite handily.

 - Castle: Downplayed Trope with Kevin Ryan.
 He doesn't have the accent and is at least one generation, possibly more, removed from Ireland.
 Still, references to his Irish heritage crop up now and again, such as being Raised Catholic and having gone undercover with an Irish-American gang in his earlier years.

 - Copper: Justified Trope since it takes place in 1864.
 The rank-and-file police officers shown are first generation immigrants who were born in Ireland.
 The police officer protagonists are named Corcoran, Maguire and O'Brien.
 Corcoran even lampshades the fact that their captain is as Irish as they are but the captain's father dropped the 'O' from O'Sullivan when they arrived in America.

 - CSI NY: Averted Trope.
 Mac is at least half Irish, and Flack is probably Irish, but they don't fall into the trope.